apacheignite/documentation/data-grid/transactions.md

 Another important point to note here is that a transaction will still fail even if an entry that was simply read (with no modify, cache.put(...)), since the value of the entry could be important to the logic within the initiated transaction.

 Note that the key order is important for `READ_COMMITTED` and `REPEATABLE_READ` transactions since the locks are still acquired sequentially in these modes.

+For `OPTIMISTIC` `SERIALIZABLE` transactions locks are not acquired sequentially.
+In this mode keys can be accessed in any order because transaction locks are acquired in parallel with an additional check allowing Ignite to avoid deadlocks.
+Refer to `Deadlock-Free Transactions` section below for more details.
 [block:api-header]
 {
   "type": "basic",